Downbeat-Interactive/tovian/site/guide/verbs.md

 ---
 # Verbs & Aspects

-Tovian uses a conjugated auxiliary + an infinitive main verb.
-The main verb remains an infinitive; only the auxiliary changes for aspect, tense, mood, and voice.
+Tovian uses a conjugated auxiliary + a bare main verb.
+The main verb stays uninflected; all marking for person, tense, aspect, mood, and voice appears on the auxiliary.

 ## Tense suffixes on the auxiliary